scottzach1/Project-Beans/project_requirement/project-requirement.md

 the wider rocket building community.
 Accessibility of the rocket in this context means that the rocket will be relatively easy to assessable and disassemble before and after launches.
-There must also be easy access to all external interfaces on the rocket, including but not limited too:
+There must also be easy access to all external interfaces on the rocket, including but not limited to:

 - Power switch
-- Launch Safety Switch
+- Launch safety interlock switch
-- USB Programming Port
+- USB port for programming
-- SD Card
+- SD card
-- Battery Connector
+- Battery connector
 - Parachute deployment charges

 ##### Reliability